ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/milvus-rag/offline_data_loading.md

 ```
 This code checks if a collection already exists and drops it if it does.
 If this happens, you can create a new collection with the specified parameters.

 If you do not specify any field information, Milvus automatically creates a default `id` field for the primary key, and a `vector` field to store the vector data.
-A reserved JSON field is used to store non-schema-defined fields and their values.
+A reserved JSON field is used to store non-schema defined fields and their values.
 You can use inner product distance as the default metric type.
 For more information about distance types, you can refer to [Similarity Metrics page](https://milvus.io/docs/metric.md?tab=floating)

 You can now prepare the data to use in this collection.